mvdwetering/huesyncbox/README.md

 ### Manually (when not using HACS)

+* Install the custom component
+  * Downloading the zip from the releases section
+  * Unzip it
-* Install the custom component by downloading it and copy it to the custom_components directory as usual.
+  * Copy it to the custom_components directory of your HA install as usual.
 * Restart Home Assistant.
 * Devices will be found automatically.